5 Reasons Why Your Artificial Grass Has Melted

 Solutions To Artificial Grass Melting

-If preventing the reflection of light onto a particular area of your artificial grass is not possible, you could install an alternative feature such as pebbles, a soil area with plants, a small tree or even a pond.
-This way you can enjoy the aesthetics of the high quality grass surface for the rest of the lawn whilst eliminating damage to the problem area.
+If preventing the reflection of light onto a particular area of your artificial grass is not possible, you could install an alternative feature.
+Things such as pebbles, a soil area with plants, a small tree or even a pond can work.
+This way you can enjoy the aesthetics of the high-quality grass surface whilst eliminating damage to the problem area.

 To find out more about artificial grass surfacing for your garden, as well as repair kits to combat existing damage, please visit our website at https://www.softsurfaces.co.uk/.
 Also, don’t forget to share this post and leave a comment if you found it helpful!